bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 Currently, Sioux Faux buses follow a *non-frequency schedule* based on their arrival and departure times to and from each stop of their route.
 These arrival and departure times are listed in the [`stop_times.txt`](../../reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/stop_times.txt) file of Sioux Faux's GTFS data.
 You role here is to decide if some routes should follow a *frequency schedule* instead of a non frequency one.
 While we term the behavior of this input as frequency adjustment, in fact, it modifies the SFBL bus headways on a particular route.
 The adjustment wipes out all non-frequency trips from the route during the specified *service period* (defined between `start_time` and `end_time`) and converts them to frequency trips according to the given `headway_secs`.
 You can find a definition of these parameters in Table 3 below.
 Note that it is assumed that buses operate only on *week days* (i.e. from Monday to Friday).

 Here, we require you to provide the `trip_id` in order to derive the stop pattern and travel times as well as to implicitly reference a bus route.
-The trip_ids corresponding to each route_ids are gathered in the [`trip.txt`](../../reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt) file.
+The `trip_id`s corresponding to each `route_id` are gathered in the [`trip.txt`](../../reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt) file.
 An troncated extract of the `trips.txt` file is shown on Figure 6 below.

+Each route is associated with a list of `trip_id`s

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/trips_txt_extract.png)\
 ***Figure 6: Extract of the trips.txt file***